 - Permanent Total Disability (PTD) benefits provide lifetime financial support for permanent disability.

-- Death benefits provide financial support and funeral expense coverage for dependents of workers who died from workplace injuries or illnesses.
+- Death benefits provide financial support and funeral expense coverage for surviving family members of workers who died from workplace injuries or illnesses.

 Why Can Workers’ Compensation Cases Be Denied?